Psychology Professor Recruiting Children for First-of-its-Kind Autism Study

 Office of Communications

-A UMass Boston psychology professor is recruiting children in the Boston area through the end of January for a first-of-its-kind study that will assess how children with autism adapt to the early school years, and identify predictors that will lead to a successful transition.
+A Psychology professor is recruiting children in the Boston area for a first-of-its-kind study that will assess how children with autism adapt to the early school years and identify predictors that will lead to a successful transition.

-The research focuses on the essential elements of a successful transition from intensive early intervention, which most children with autism receive when they are first diagnosed, to the public school system.
+The research focuses on the essential ingredients of a successful transition from intensive early intervention, which most children with autism receive when they are first diagnosed, to the public school system.

-Blacher and Eisenhower, along with their graduate students and staff, are recruiting 180 children ages 4 to 7 who have been diagnosed with autism or autism spectrum disorder, to take part in the study.
+Eisenhower and Blacher, along with their graduate students and staff, are recruiting 180 children ages 4 to 7 who have been diagnosed with autism or autism spectrum disorder, to take part in the study.

 Prospective participants can be screened for eligibility at the UMass Boston campus.
 Families that are eligible will be invited back three times over 18 months.

 During each visit, children will be assessed on their academic skills, with a focus on language and literacy.
 Parents will also be interviewed to assess perceived school factors, such as quality learning opportunities and child engagement.
 In addition, parents and teachers will complete questionnaires to measure factors such as the child’s social skills and behavior, the parent’s involvement in school, and the student-teacher-relationship.

 In return, parents and children will receive $150, an assessment report after the first visit this fall, a parent-child DVD after the second visit in the spring and a developmental summary at the third visit during the following school year.